shettayyy/tmdb-autocomplete/README.md

 ## About The Project

-Deel Autocomplete is a React component that provides a dropdown list of suggestions based on the user's input.
+TMDB Autocomplete is a React component that provides a dropdown list of suggestions based on the user's input.
 The component is built using React and Typescript and is designed to be used as a controlled component.
-The project is built to be reviewed as an assignment for the Deel Frontend Engineer role.
-For the sake of this assignment, we'll be using the TMDB API to fetch movie suggestions based on the user's input.
+We'll be using the TMDB API to fetch movie suggestions based on the user's input.

 Features: